Jul 07, 2026

 FAQ

-How steep should the incline be for a good workout?
+How long should I walk uphill for a good workout?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.